 We have to understand that, currently, if ever, most people don’t want to head back to the office full-time, and employers don’t expect that.
 People want the opportunity to come back to the office for socialization and collaboration reasons meaning that individual work can be accomplished at home.
 Providing people the option of flexible office space (hourly, daily, etc.), is a great way to ensure that people will come back to work as they feel they need to.

 At this point, we all know that space is a premium asset.
+The positive is that meeting room layout options can be adapted into socially distant workspaces for employees!
 The world’s top health organizations are advising that there should be at least 6 feet of physical distance between people working at their workstations.
-Some spaces don’t allow this and shared working areas and desks are going to have to be kept a minimum and regularly sanitized and cleaned every day.
-The positive is that meeting rooms can be adapted into socially distant work spaces for employees!
+Some spaces don’t allow this, and shared working areas and desks must be kept to a minimum and regularly sanitized and cleaned every day.

 With the emergence of COVID-19 also comes an increased need for separation, and confidence in safety.
 Glass partitions, sanitization methods, and appropriate face coverings will all instill confidence in those considering returning to work in an office.

 Flexible office space is the future of the industry.
 If you’re interested in our office and meeting space options – contact us at 860-419-5900 or email@example.com, and visit us at https://officeplace.com!